-- As appropriate, support and/or partner with housing developers in the application for affordable housing funding, such as providing technical data, assistance in identifying available and appropriate sites, and expediting review and processing of affordable housing.

-- Analyze parking reforms as partApply reduced parking requirements for transit-rich environments from the Zoning CodeOrdinance Update toof proposed long-range plans, including the El Camino Real Specific Plan and the Santa Clara Station Area Plan, which will positively impact housing, transportation and other plan goals.7 including transit pass requirements, and particularly how updatedparking policies could positively impact housing, transportation, and other goals.

-- As appropriate, collaborate with neighboring jurisdictions to pursue funding opportunities for affordable housing programs.

-- Utilize CDBG and HOME funds in conjunction with other cities' funds to construct or rehabilitate shelters, public service facilities, and to provide housing services.

-- Review best practices to identify appropriate incentives and policies to support affordable housing development in the City including fee deferral, reduction, or waivers.
+- As appropriate, support and/or partner with housing developers in the application for affordable housing funding, such as providing technical data, assistance in identifying available and appropriate sites, and expediting review and processing of affordable housing. - Apply reduced parking requirements for transit-rich environments from the Zoning Ordinance Update to proposed long-range plans, including the El Camino Real Specific Plan and the Santa Clara Station Area Plan, which will positively impact housing, transportation and other plan goals. - As appropriate, collaborate with neighboring jurisdictions to pursue funding opportunities for affordable housing programs. - Utilize CDBG and HOME funds in conjunction with other cities' funds to construct or rehabilitate shelters, public service facilities, and to provide housing services. - Review best practices to identify appropriate incentives and policies to support affordable housing development in the City including fee deferral, reduction, or waivers.
 Relevant Policies: Policy B-1, Policy B-2, Policy B-3, Policy B-4, Policy B-5, Policy C-1, Policy C-2, Policy C-3, Policy C-4, Policy D-1, Policy D-2, Policy D-3, Policy D-4, Policy D-5